MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-10-reference-image.md

     ![folder](../images/office-folder.png)

   Assuming you have named the file "configuration.xml" as shown above, we will use the command "**setup.exe /configure configuration.xml**" when we create the application in MDT.
 This will perform the installation of Office 365 ProPlus using the configuration settings in the configuration.xml file.
+Do not perform this step yet.

  >[!IMPORTANT]
  >After Office 365 ProPlus is installed on the reference image, do NOT open any Office programs. if you open an Office program, you are prompted to sign-in, which activates the installation of Office 365 ProPlus.
 Even if you don't sign in and you close the Sign in to set up Office dialog box, a temporary product key is installed.
 You don't want any kind of product key for Office 365 ProPlus installed as part of your reference image.